Jeremy-Cleland/hmer-img2latex/docs/brief.md

 ## Introduction

 Good afternoon, everyone.
 Thank you for joining my presentation on the **Image to LaTeX Converter** project.
-My name is Jeremy Cleland, and I’m a graduate student in Advanced AI at the University of Michigan–Dearborn.
-Today, I’ll walk you through the motivation behind this work, our overall approach, the experiments we conducted, and our concluding insights.
+My name is Jeremy Cleland, and I’m a graduate student at the University of Michigan–Dearborn.
+Today, I’ll walk you through the motivation behind this work, our overall approach, the experiments I conducted, and my concluding insights.

 - **Motivation**
   Mathematical expressions appear everywhere in scientific, engineering, and academic documents.
 Yet converting those visual formulas into editable LaTeX code remains a laborious, error‑prone process.
 Traditional OCR systems excel at plain text but falter on the two‑dimensional structure of math.
-Our goal was to build an end‑to‑end, deep learning–based system that automatically transcribes math images into LaTeX markup, streamlining document digitization and improving accessibility.
+My goal was to build an end‑to‑end, deep learning–based system that automatically transcribes math images into LaTeX markup, streamlining digitizaling documents and improving accessibility.

 - **Contributions**
   We designed two model variants—CNN‑LSTM and ResNet‑LSTM—that leverage modern computer vision and sequence modeling techniques.
 We developed a robust preprocessing pipeline, implemented advanced training strategies, and conducted a thorough evaluation on the IM2LaTeX‑100k dataset, achieving promising accuracy and BLEU scores.